Pankaj290798/parking_lot_assignment/README.md

 * Features
 * Requirements
 * Installation
-* Interacting with the APIs Postman URLs.
+* Interacting with the APIs Postman URLs

 ### Features